grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 ## Let's Get Started
 We will be focusing on setting up Postfix for sending emails only.
-Cyrus provides an IMAP server that is fairly easy to set up, but for the purposes of this article, we'll be forwarding all received email to a address.
+Cyrus provides an IMAP server that is fairly easy to set up, but for the purposes of this article, we'll be forwarding all received email to a Gmail address.

 > **What you need before starting this article**
 >